 On-Site Visits to the Modeling Organization by Commission Members

 The 2005 and 2014 legislative changes to s.
-627.0628, F.S., specified that the goal was to enable the Commission to have access to all aspects of hurricane and flood loss models.
-Since both a public records exemption and a public meetings exemption are provided in the law, Commission members are able to review trade secrets in much more depth and able to inquire into the underlying nature of the models without exposing such trade secret information to modeling organization competitors.
+627.0628, F.S., specified that the goal was to enable the Commission to have access to all aspects of hurricane and flood models.
+Since both a public records exemption and a public meetings exemption are provided in the law, Commission members are able to review trade secrets in much more depth and able to inquire into the underlying nature of the hurricane and flood models without exposing such trade secret information to modeling organization competitors.

-Although reliance on the expertise of the Professional Team will continue to be necessary in the Commission’s review process, it is anticipated that Commission members may request to have greater access to the model by going to the modeling organization’s location for an on-site visit.
+Although reliance on the expertise of the Professional Team continues to be necessary in the Commission’s review process, it is anticipated that Commission members may request to have greater access to the hurricane and flood model by going to the modeling organization’s location for an on-site visit.

 The procedure for on-site visits and additional verification review visits requires that the Commission member obtain approval from the Commission and obtain authorization from the SBA for reimbursable travel (due to budget considerations).
-The deadline for requesting on-site visits, which includes any additional verification review visits, is seven days prior to the Commission meeting to review modeling organization submissions in order for the requests to be placed on the meeting agenda.
+The deadline for requesting on-site visits, which includes any additional verification review visits, is seven days prior to the Commission meeting to review modeling organization hurricane model or flood model submissions in order for the requests to be placed on the meeting agenda.

 Travel arrangements are coordinated through SBA staff and in accordance with the SBA’s travel policy.
 Commission members are responsible for their own transportation arrangements to/from and during the on-site visits.
-Commission members should dress in a manner that is appropriate and professional.

 The Commission member’s on-site visit shall take place at the same time as the Professional Team’s on-site or additional verification review.
 The Commission member’s presence shall not disrupt the activities or work of the Professional Team.
 This procedure will limit Commission member(s) participation to that of an observer during the Professional Team activities and their review process.
 The Commission member may ask questions of the modeling organization in meetings separate from those of the Professional Team.
 Given time and resource constraints, all reasonable attempts will be made to schedule meetings between the modeling organization and Commission members, and the modeling organization should make its best effort to be available to answer the Commission member’s questions.